emperorDuke/nested_formdata/README.md

 Parser classes supported:
 ------------------------
-- ``NestedMultipartParser``: which is just a normal DRF multipart parser but can also parse nested form data.
+- ``NestedMultiPartParser``: which is just a normal DRF multipart parser that can also parse nested form data.
-- ``NestedJSONParser``: which is also just a normal DRF JSONParser but can also parse a nested json request.
+- ``NestedJSONParser``: which is also just a normal DRF JSONParser that can also parse a nested json request.

 To change default settings of the parsers, add the ``NESTED_PARSER_OPTIONS`` with the new settings to your django settings file